luttero/maud/src/help/readme.txt

 Maud Version notes:

+(06/04/2020):   2.94.
+The "Covid-19" release.
+                The snow is still out there, plenty of, but we are stuck here...
+                Fixed a problem with the Lorentz-polarization (X-ray).
+There were some cases with alpha1 and alpha2 for which one peak was below 180 degs but the other not.
+The program was not checking for alpha2 before computing the L-P correction leading to very high number if close to 180 degs.
+                Some of the LP factors were not computed correctly for some geometries (images mainly).
+So with the new version, loading old analysis files may give you a different fitting.
+Re-run the refinement to fix it.
+It should be just scales and B-factors.
+                It may have affected quantitative analysis if the phases had very different cell sizes (one large, the other small).

 (13/11/2019):   2.93.
 The "Early snow" release.
                 Will we get finally a good "deep snow" winter this year?
                 Fixed a problem with strain computation not working.